lukcyfawn/lukcyfawn/README.md

-im always in the squidgame area  wif my friends
+ive been in the hs area recently!

 c+h freely, encouraged